parexchange/tradeapi/README.md

 Method : POST

-- Get your Active Buy orders
+- Get all open buy orders on a symbol.
+Careful when accessing this with no symbol.

 ` --- INPUT  --- `
 | Name | Type         | Mandatory| Description |